Is Seaweed a Plant? Unraveling the Mysteries of Marine Algae

 3. Evolutionary History: Separate Paths to Photosynthesis

 Plants evolved from green algae, a group closely related to some seaweeds.
-However, the different lineages of seaweeds (red, brown, and green) have independent evolutionary origins.
+Even so, the different lineages of seaweeds (red, brown, and green) have independent evolutionary origins.
 They evolved their photosynthetic capabilities separately, resulting in diverse pigment compositions and photosynthetic processes.
 Their photosynthetic pigments are different, and while they all use sunlight to produce energy, their biochemical pathways vary.
 This independent evolution of photosynthesis is a critical factor in differentiating them from the monophyletic lineage of land plants.

 4. Cellular Walls: A Chemical Distinction